NAMAN108282/SmellyCat/README.md

 2. Telegram Account

 # STEPS:
-1. GET TELEGRAM TOKEN FROM @Botfatherbot
+1. GET TELEGRAM TOKEN FROM BOTFATHER @BotFather
 2. Create a new public channel
 3. Add the bot to that channel as an ADMIN
 4. Clone this project